zakcali/wos-lite-api-nodejs/README.md

 You can use same SID value for hours

 It was hard for me to learn async/await codes, I couldn't believe the code works without using setTimeout command !!
+I don't use retrieveDelay variable anymore.

 I suggest you to read 25.9.2 on https://exploringjs.com/es6/ch_promises.html
 ```